Stress and Pregnancy

-Hypertensive disorders during pregnancy are an important concern.
-In several studies, mental stress was associated with an increased risk of gestational hypertension and preeclampsia (7).
+High blood pressure during pregnancy are an important concern.
+In several studies, mental stress was associated with an increased risk of high blood pressure and preeclampsia (7).

 Stress and baby sleep issues

-A new study suggests that a mother’s anxiety or depression during pregnancy may affect her child’s sleep patterns early in life.
-Researchers found that babies and toddlers whose mothers had anxiety and depression symptoms during pregnancy tended to have more sleep problems than other young children.
+A new study suggests that a mother’s mood during pregnancy may affect her child’s sleep patterns early in life.
+Researchers found that babies and toddlers whose mothers had mood issues during pregnancy tended to have more sleep problems than other young children.
 The investigators suspect that the related elevated stress hormones may shape fetal brain development in a way that disturbs early-life sleep patterns (9).

-Evidence shows that maternal stress can have adverse consequences on immune functioning and infant infections.
-In studies, prenatal anxiety and stress predicted an increase in infant illnesses and antibiotic use (10-11).
+Evidence shows that maternal stress can have adverse consequences on immune functioning.
+In studies, prenatal mood issues and stress predicted an increase in infant sickness and antibiotic use (10-11).

 Stress and cognitive development